szkrd/arch-x230/docker.md

 ExecStart=
 ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock --userns-remap=szabi --data-root=/home/szabi/.docker
 ```

-(for me it works from the commandline, but not from the service)

 - This opens up the api interface to your docker installation.
  You can access it with [portainer](https://portainer.readthedocs.io/) for example.